notfreshmen/amable/README.md

 ## Installation

-You'll need Python 3.5.1 installed.
-Then, create the virtual environment with `pyvenv`:
+You'll need Python 3.5.1 and installed.
+You can do this with [pyenv](https://github.com/yyuu/pyenv).

+Then, you'll need to create the virtual environment with `pyvenv`, so run:

 ```
-$ pyvenv venv
+$ make env
 ```

-Then install the dependencies:
+To install dependencies, run:

 ```
-$ pip install -r requirements.txt
+$ make install
 ```

+Now, you should have everything you need installed.

 ## Development

 ### Running a development server

+To start a development server, run:

 ```
-$ python run.py
+$ make server
 ```

-A server will start on [http://localhost:5000](http://localhost:5000).
+It will start on [http://localhost:5000](http://localhost:5000).

 ### Running tests

-We're using `nose` for tests.
-To run all of the tests, just use:
+We're using [nose](http://nose.readthedocs.io/en/latest/) for tests.
+To run all of the tests, run:

 ```
-$ nosetests
+$ make test
 ```